enarroied/taipy_test/README.md

   - [Medium Article](#medium-article)
   - [Data sources](#data-sources)

+> This version of the application uses Taipy's Python API.
+I prefer it, by far.
+Since I wrote a Medium article about it, using the Markdown API, I'll keep that version in the Master branch.

 ## What is this app?

 This is a minimal app using Taipy to test it.